 Some ETFs track the performance of a specific nation’s equity market.
 Examples are the MSCI Brazil Index Fund, MSCI South Korea Index Fund and others.
 ETFs also make it possible to invest in certain industry sectors.
 Examples offered by AvaTrade are the Dow-Jones U.S. Real Estate Index Fund and the Energy Select Sector SPDR.
 It is important to know that all ETFs are traded as CFDs.

 ETFs are traded as a basket of assets – stocks, commodities and more, put together per sector.
 If you speculate that the energy market, for instance, will go up, you can invest in a few trades simultaneously.
 A prominent advantage of ETFs is that often they balance each other out; if one instrument’s value goes down, another instrument’s value can go up and even it out.
-If the price of crude oil goes down, as part of the energy basket, a stock of the same basket might even it out.
+If the price of crude oil goes down, as part of the energy basket, another stock from the same basket might even it out.

-Commodity ETFs have grown in popularity over the last several years with retail investors and even institutions.
+Commodity ETFs have grown in popularity over the last several years with retail investors, and even institutions.
 This is because of the simplicity and liquidity that can be found in these markets.
 Remember, not all institutions will have the expertise to get involved in the futures markets, so if they choose to take advantage of a trend in a particular market, it is possible to do so with ETFs.

 Let’s look at an example; if rising prices of energy are evident, what better way to enter the markets than to buy oil and natural gas, as well as have the infrastructure to do so?
 Also, what is easier?
-Buying each asset individually, or buying a single ETF?
+Buying each asset individually or buying a single ETF?
 This can easily be done via the XLE, which is the Energy Select Sector SPDR ETF we offer here at AvaTrade.
 It is clearly evident that ETFs have changed the way traders now trade the markets.

 Some ETFs are inverse, meaning that they are negatively correlated with the underlying asset, such as the SPDN, which is the Daily S&P 500 Bear 1X Shares ETF.
-This asset is often bought and viewed as a way to short the S&P 500.
+This asset is often bought and viewed as a way to short the US 500.
 You can also gain access to leveraged ETFs, providing investors with more capital for trading the markets.